DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     set_global_assignment -name VERILOG_FILE [file join $::quartus(qip_path) sdram.v]
     ```

-  * AMR: I normally have a root .qip which has all the project files and the project constraints file.
+  * AMR: I normally have a root qip file which has all the project files and the project constraints file.
 Then in each board directory I have top.qip which references the toplevel file for that board, and also any PLLs needed for the project - and if there's anything else needed, like some defines, they can be added too.

-* .hex files:  if the Mist project include .hex files, copy them to board folder as it's the place where they can be found
+* .hex files:  if the Mist project include .hex files, copy them to board folder as it's the place where they can be found  [to be verified]

 * deca_top.vhd is a wrapper for the original Mist core.

   * Edit it and change the guest module name.

   * If the audio's super-loud and scratchy then you probably have a problem with signed vs. unsigned.
 If it's unsigned and your DAC needs signed audio you'll need to invert the most significant bit.

   * AMR: deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!).

+  * If you need to extract 16 bit audio from the MiST core to feed an I2S transmitter it's a good idea to make use of this Verilog macro defined in DeMiSTify/Boards/deca/board_support.tcl

+    ```tcl
+    set_global_assignment -name VERILOG_MACRO  "DEMISTIFY_PARALLEL_AUDIO=1"
+    ```

+    Definitions in top mist core.
+The idea is to add the extra signals without breaking the core on MiST:

+    ```tcl
+    `ifdef DEMISTIFY_PARALLEL_AUDIO
+    `else
+    `endif
+    ```

+    AMR: Remember that on MiST that top file is the actual toplevel, so its signals are all physical pins on the FPGA.
+If they're not defined, Quartus will attempt to allocate unused pins to them, and fail because there aren't 32 spare pins.

+  * Generic map for substitute_mcu entity: SPI_FASTBIT

+    AMR: If the control module is driving SPI too fast for the guest core it will cause problems.  (e.g. the NES core uses a sysclk of just 21MHz for the data-IO module.)
+In the generic map for substitute_mcu in your deca_top, add this:   `SPI_FASTBIT=>3,`
+    It defaults to 2, so changing it to 3 halves the speed of the fast-mode SPI comms.

 ### Changes in Mist core